Course Descriptions

 General Education:

-Students are required to take two of following courses for the Bachelors Degree Program (effective Fall 2022).
-Credits for most of these courses must be taken at an outside institution and transferred to Mishkah (If you have already taken these courses as part of another degree, you may submit your transcripts to the Registrar – courses transferred as part of the General Education requirements are not subject to regular transfer fees ).
-The University has future plans to teach some of these courses such as Introduction to Philosophy, Communication, and Information Technology.
+Credits for other courses must be taken at an outside institution and transferred to Mishkah (If you have already taken these courses as part of another degree, you may submit your transcripts to the Registrar – courses transferred as part of the General Education requirements are not subject to regular transfer fees).

 - Introduction to Biology